The Subfield Metric and its Application to Quantum Error Correction: The Subfield Weights and Metrics

-The BR-weight counts the number of non-zero coordinates from the base field and the number of elements from the extension field that do not lie in the base field.
-The BR-weight completely determines the $\lambda$-subfield weight.
-That is if $\text{wt}_{BR}(x) = (s,t)$, then $\wt(x)=s+\lambda t.$ Note that the BR-distance is not an actual distance (in particular, since its codomain is $\mathbb N^2$), however, we do get the following properties, analogous to those of a distance.
+The BR-weight thus acts as the \emph{composition vector}, which counts the number of coordinates in each block.
+Hence, the BR-weight completely determines the $\lambda$-subfield weight.
+That is, if $\text{wt}_{BR}(x) = (s,t)$, then $\wt(x)=s+\lambda t.$ Note that the BR-distance is not an actual distance (in particular, since its codomain is $\mathbb N_0^2$), however, we do get the following properties, analogous to those of a distance.